ziogref/TAS-Fuel-HA-Intergration/README.md

 1. Open HACS in your Home Assistant instance.
 2. Go to **Integrations**.
 3. Click the three dots in the top right corner and select **Custom repositories**.
-4. In the "Repository" field, paste the URL to your GitHub repository.
+4. In the "Repository" field, paste the following URL: https://github.com/ziogref/TAS-Fuel-HA-Intergration
 5. For "Category", select **Integration**.
 6. Click **Add**.
 7. The "Tasmanian Fuel Prices" integration will now appear in your HACS integrations list.
 Click on it and then click **Download**.